 - Brainlife periodically monitors your job and relay information back to the user.

-- Once job is completed, user archives an output dataset if the result is valid.
+- Once the job is completed, the user archives an output dataset if the result is valid.

-Different Brainlife Apps can exchange input/output datasets through Brainlife datatypes which are developer defined file/directory structure that holds specific set of data.
+Different Brainlife Apps can exchange input/output datasets through Brainlife datatypes which are developer-defined file/directory structure that holds a specific set of data.

-Here are some example of currently registered datatypes.
+Here are some examples of currently registered datatypes.

 - neuro/anat/t1w (t1.nii.gz)